 Disinfection By-Products: Disinfection by-products (DBPs) are formed when disinfectants like chlorine interact with natural organic materials in water, such as in chlorinated drinking water and chlorine-treated swimming pools.
 DBPs can be found in the air during activities such as showering, bathing, dishwashing, and swimming.
-Chronic exposure to DBPs may increase risk of cancer.
-Humans exposed to unusually large amounts of some DBPs could experience liver damage and decreased nervous system activity.
+Chronic exposure to DBPs may increase the risk of cancer.
+Humans exposed to unusually high amounts of certain DBPs could experience liver issues and decreased nervous system functions.

 Hanscom AFB samples for disinfection by-products on a quarterly basis in conjunction with reviewing the average chlorine levels (disinfection) in the distribution system and reports the results to MassDEP.
-All sampling results can be seen in the below Table 3.
-Note, none of the samples exceeded the MCL for both TTHM and HAA5 in calendar year 2023.
+All sampling results can be seen in Table 3.
+Note, none of the samples exceeded the MCL for both TTHM and HAA5 in calendar year 2024.